top of page

 Prevention is Key: Proactive Measures You Can Take

-• Ensure proper grading around your foundation to direct water away from the house.
-10' slope away from house.
+• Ensure proper grading around your foundation to direct water away from the

 • Clean your gutters regularly to prevent overflows.